Solar Panel Upgrade

 What are the challenges you will face when upgrading solar panels?

-An older system might have cabling, existing panels inverters, cabling, or any other equipment that doesn’t meet current standards.
+An older system may contain cabling, old panels inverters, cabling, or any other equipment that is not in line with the current standards.
 This can be a huge issue when you are upgrading.
-Current standards require earthed panels or systems with an isolator with no polarization, and a way to house cables (high-density conduit that does not have cable ties made of plastic).
+Current standards require earthed panels and systems that employ a nonpolarized isolator as well as a method to place cables (high-density conduit without plastic cable ties).

-Consider asking yourself whether you have enough space on your roof to allow the installation of solar panels.
-If your rooftop system is already constrained, it’s likely that you’ll be unable to fit all of the panels.
-But ground mount systems may allow you to be flexible.
-It is possible to install solar panels on other structures, if the roof space isn’t enough.
-These could be carsports, sheds, or gazebos.
+It is important to determine if there is enough space on the roof for an installation for solar panels.
+If your roof is already constrained, it’s likely that you’ll be unable to fit all of the panels.
+However ground mount systems could provide some flexibility.
+You can still install solar panels on other structures, if your roof space is a bit limited.
+This could include sheds, carports or gazebos.

-The compatibility of the panels is another concern.
-It is not necessary to replace any of the panels unless you are looking for superior energy effective solar panel.
-If you are considering upgrading it’s best to ask [xfield_company] installers to examine the entire array of solar panels.
+Panel compatibility is another issue.
+There is no need to replace the panels unless you’re looking for higher-quality, more effective solar panel.
+When you’re deciding to upgrade it’s best to ask [xfield_company] installers to examine the entire solar energy system.

-Once you’ve decided to go ahead then you must install the same kind of panels as the original array in order to guarantee aesthetic consistency.
-They must also have identical power outputs to originally installed panels.
-It is not recommended to install the same panel as the one you have.
-If this happens, make sure you get replacement panels that have similar power ratings or an identical one.
-Otherwise, it could result in damage to your array.
+If you decide to go ahead, you should install the same kind of panels that were used in the original array in order to guarantee an aesthetic coherence.
+They should also feature the same power outputs as those of the initial panels.
+Do not install the identical panel to the one you have.
+If this happens, make sure to get new more panels with identical power supply or a similar one.
+If not, it could result in damage to your array.

 What is the cost to upgrade a solar panel system?

-The best method to answer this question is to determine what you want.
-The cost of replacing just a few panels will be relatively low However, the price to replace the whole system is likely to surpass the cost of a brand new installation.
+The best approach to answer this question is to decide what you want.
+The cost of replacing a couple of panels will be minimal However, the price of replacing the entire system will likely surpass the cost of a brand new installation.

-Consumer Affairs reports that the cost of a six-kW installation in [xfield_company]is about $15,000.
-The federal tax credit of $2,250, or 22 percent by 2021, will offset this expense.
-It’s all based on your specific needs Contact us for an estimate.
+Consumer Affairs reports that the cost of a six-kW device in [xfield_company]is approximately $15,000.
+The tax credit for federal residents of $2,250, or 22 percent in 2021 will offset this expense.
+The amount you pay depends on your needs and needs, so please contact us to get an estimate.

 Are there any mistakes to avoid when upgrading?

-Although it may sound simple but upgrading an existing system can be a bit complicated.
-Before you can achieve the system you’ve always wanted there are a variety of calculations and approaches to consider.
+Although it may sound simple however, updating an existing system is complex.
+Before you can have the system you’ve always wanted there are a variety of calculations and approaches to consider.

-[xfield_company], your reliable solar provider won’t rush to give you a simplified estimate, or promise you an unbeatable rate.
-Instead, they will assist you in understanding these questions:
+[xfield_company], your reliable solar provider, won’t be rushing to provide you with a simple quote, or promise a haven.
+Instead, they will help you understand these issues:

 Avoid Losing your Feed-In Tariffs

-To avoid missing out, make sure you verify your State’s FiT policies and regulations.
+To avoid being left out, ensure you make sure you are aware of the State’s FiT policies and rules.
 The policies are frequently updated.
-Be sure to check any restrictions regarding how you can modify your solar system.
+Make sure to review the restrictions on the ways to modify your solar panel.

-Determine if you could earn more money on the current price.
-Before you decide to upgrade your solar, make sure you consult with your power provider or company.
+Determine if you could earn more money using the current rate.
+If you are considering upgrading your solar system, be sure to consult your power provider or company.

-Find out if the electricity provider you use allows an increase in the capacity of power production.
+Find out if your electricity provider allows expansion of capacity of the power generation.

-It is possible to consider additional panels as a new system in some cases.
-The current tariffs could remain, but you’d have to shell out lots of money to get the new system.
+You might need to think of the additional panels as a whole new system in certain situations.
+The current tariffs could be maintained, but you’d have to pay a lot of money for the new system.

-Do not fall for marketing or sales messages that sound too good to be true.
+Do not fall for marketing as well as sales pitching that sound too sweet.

-Sales representatives employ psychology marketing skills to trick customers into signing too good to be true deals.
-Any agent who claims that converting to solar will completely eliminate your electricity bills is deceiving you.
+Sales reps use their techniques of marketing psychology to trick clients into signing too amazing deals.
+Anyone who says that converting to solar will eliminate all of your electricity bills is deceiving you.

-The “No charges for solar installations” programs are not always cost-free and do not provide a warranty.
-Beware of swaying by attractive deals.
+The “No fees for solar installation” programs are not always free and don’t provide a warranty.
+Don’t fall for gimmicks or tempting offers.

 Before you upgrade, define your needs

-Be realistic about how much the power you require for your home.
-A solar kit that is compatible with your home is required to run a 600-watt fridge.
+Be realistic about how much power your house requires.
+A solar kit with a matching kit is needed to power a 600-watt refrigerator.

-Your system will operate with a highest efficiency, which is 80% and peak sunlight hours.
-There is a vast difference in the days and evenings.
+The system operates at a maximal efficiency of around 80% and maximum sunlight hours.
+There is a vast difference in the daylight hours and daytime hours.

-Certain states have restrictions regarding the capacity of their solar systems.
-It means you is able to only produce a certain volume of solar power. [xfield_company] might have the right to decide what capacity they’ll take from you.
+Some jurisdictions have limits in the amount of solar energy they can produce through their power systems.
+This means that your state is able to only produce a specific volume of solar power. [xfield_company] might have the authority to decide on what capacity they’ll accept from you.

-[xfield_company] might charge additional charges to determine the impact of your upgrades on their network.
-Upgrade to a size that is accepted by your state’s power out network provider.
+[xfield_company] might charge additional fees to assess the impact of your upgrade in their networks.
+Upgrade to a capacity that is acceptable by your state or power the operator of your output network.

 What happens to the existing system that you have already purchased?

-Take a look at your panels and determine if they meet modern standards.
-Then, you can either sell them or contact [xfield_company] to ask if they would like return them.
+Take a look at your panels and determine whether they’re up to the latest standards.
+You can then either sell them or contact [xfield_company] to ask if they would like to purchase them.
 They’re still extremely useful in both off-grid and grid-connected systems.

-If they are not up to date However, you could still utilize them to work on your property.
+If they’re not up to modern standards but you may nevertheless use them to perform the work you want to do within your own property.
 They could be utilized to power your farming activities.
-They can be utilized on Recreational Electric Vehicle (RVs) and other devices that are not built-in.
+They could be used on Recreational Electric Vehicle (RVs) and other devices that are not built-in.

 Let [xfield_company] Upgrade Your Solar System

-We’ve been an innovator in the field of renewable energy. [xfield_company] is named “Best Contractor of 2014″ and is currently rated among the top 3% out of the total [xfield_company]contractors.
-We have 10-years’ rich experience with solar panel installation all the way from California from California to Texas.
-Our experts are all journeymen electricians, and all of our staff have photovoltaic licenses.
-Our experience and passion will ensure you get the highest quality service for your solar requirements.
-For more information about our commercial and residential solar panel installations, contact us now.
+We have been an innovator in the area in renewable power. [xfield_company] is awarded “Best contractor of 2014″, and is currently being ranked among the top 3 percent among all [xfield_company]contractors.
+We have a decade of experience with solar panel installation from California to Texas.
+Our technicians are all journeymen electricians, and all of our crews have photovoltaic licenses.
+Our passion and experience will ensure that you receive the most efficient service available for your solar requirements.
+For more details about our residential and commercial solar panel installations, contact us now.